 • AT to TPO.

-For those who are at risk, an ultrasound of the thyroid gland should be performed every six months.
-Of course, they should not be overly carried away, since frequent examination with such an apparatus will bring little good.
-There are ultrasound rooms in any city, and the cost of this procedure is minimal, so there is no reason not to visit an endocrinologist if you have alarming symptoms!
+For those who are at risk, an ultrasound of the thyroid gland should be performed once every six months.
+Of course, you shouldn’t get too carried away with it, because frequent examination such a device will bring little good.
+There are ultrasound rooms in any city, and the cost of this procedure is minimal, so there is no reason not to visit an endocrinologist if you have symptoms alarming symptoms, No!

 How is ultrasound performed?

-If you have been scheduled for an examination, you should not worry about how the ultrasound of the thyroid gland goes.
-The thyroid gland is an internal organ, but it is located in a very convenient place, so the procedure is safe and extremely accurate.
-The examination can be carried out both sitting and lying down.
-With the help of a linear sensor, which is placed on the front of the neck, the state of your organ is instantly displayed on the monitor of the device.
+If you have been prescribed an examination, you should not worry about how the ultrasound of the thyroid gland is going.
+Thyroid – internal organ, but it is located in a very convenient location, so the procedure is safe and extremely accurate.
+The examination can be carried out either sitting or lying down.
+Using a linear sensor, which is placed on the front of your neck, the state of your organ is instantly displayed on the device’s monitor.
 Usually the picture is black and white.

-The changes in the hardware are visible on the screen, as the intensity of the color changes in some places.
+Changes in the iron are visible on the screen, as the color intensity changes in some places.
 And the nodes will be visible to the doctor as an oval or round formation.
-During the procedure, their sizes are necessarily measured, the structure and the presence of blood flow in them are assessed.
+During the procedure, their sizes are necessarily measured, their structure and the presence of blood flow in them are assessed.
 It is very important for a specialist to see what contours the identified node has.
-After the procedure, some characteristics of the nodes may scare you, as they are indicators of a malignant formation.
-Remember, ultrasound criteria are not a diagnosis!
+After the procedure, some characteristics of the nodes may scare you, as they are indicators malignant formation.
+Remember that ultrasound criteria are not a diagnosis!

-In some cases, before an ultrasound of the thyroid gland is done, the state of the lymph nodes is also determined with an ultrasound.
-This is done due to the fact that with cancers most often the first metastases appear on the lymph nodes, and if they are found in the early stages, the treatment will be effective and the patient has a better chance of a complete recovery.
+In some cases, before an ultrasound of the thyroid gland is performed, the condition of the lymph nodes is also determined by ultrasound.
+This is done because when cancers Most often, the first metastases appear on the lymph nodes, and if they are found on early stages, the treatment will be effective and the patient has a better chance of a full recovery.